 - .1 A disqualification can be made only by the official within whose jurisdiction the infraction has been committed.
 Except for the Relay Take-off Judges when dual confirmation relay take-off judging, as provided in 102.13.6B, is used, the Referee, Stroke, Turn, or Relay Take-off Judge upon observing an infraction, shall immediately raise one hand overhead.
-If the official does not do so, there shall be no disqualification unless the meet is being conducted under FINA procedures. - .2 The Referee or designated official making a disqualification shall make every reasonable effort to seek out the swimmer or his/her coach and inform him/her as to the reason for the disqualification.
-Failure to notify does not negate the disqualification. - .3 For swimwear disqualifications, refer to 102.8.1. - .4 Any swimmer who acts in an unsportsmanlike or unsafe manner within the swimming venue may be considered for appropriate action or penalty by the Referee. - .5 A swimmer must start and finish the race in the same lane. - .6 Standing on the bottom during a freestyle race shall not disqualify a swimmer, but a swimmer must not leave the pool, or walk, or spring from the bottom.
-Standing on the bottom during any other stroke shall result in disqualification. - .7 Obstructing or otherwise interfering with another swimmer shall disqualify the offender, subject to the discretion of the Referee. - .8 Any swimmer not entered in a race who enters the pool or course in the area in which said race is being conducted before all swimmers therein have completed the race shall be barred from the next individual event in which that swimmer is entered on that day or the next meet day, whichever is first. - .9 Dipping goggles in the water or splashing water on the swimmer's face or body prior to an event shall not be considered as entering the pool unless the Referee finds that such action is interfering with the competition. - .10 Should a foul endanger the chance of success of a swimmer(s), the Referee may allow the affected swimmer(s) to reswim the event.
-In case of collusion to foul another swimmer, the Referee may, at his/her discretion, disqualify the swimmer for whose aid the foul was committed, as well as the swimmer committing the foul.
+If the official does not do so, there shall be no disqualification unless the meet is being conducted under World Aguatics procedures. - .2 The Referee or designated official making a disqualification shall make every reasonable effort to seek out the swimmer or his/her coach and inform him/her as to the reason for the disqualification.
+Failure to notify does not negate the disqualification. - .3 For swimwear disqualifications, refer to 102.8. - .4 Any swimmer who acts in an unsportsmanlike or unsafe manner within the swimming venue may be considered for appropriate action or penalty by the Referee. - .5 A swimmer must start and finish the race in the same lane. - .6 Standing on the bottom during a freestyle race shall not disqualify a swimmer, but a swimmer must not leave the pool, or walk, or spring from the bottom.
+Standing on the bottom during any other stroke shall result in disqualification. - .7 Obstructing or otherwise interfering with another swimmer shall disqualify the offender, subject to the discretion of the Referee. - .8 Any swimmer not entered in a race who enters the pool or course in the area in which said race is being conducted before all swimmers therein have completed the race shall be barred from the next individual event in which that swimmer is entered on that day or the next meet day, whichever is first. - .9 Dipping goggles in the water or splashing water on the swimmer's face or body

-- .11 Grasping lane dividers to assist forward motion is not permitted. - .12 For relay disqualifications, refer to 101.7.4. - .13 The time and/or place of any swimmer or relay team disqualified either during or following an event shall not be recorded in the results of that event.
-If awards have been made prior to the decision to disqualify, they shall be returned and made to the proper recipient(s) and if points have been scored by those disqualified, the event shall be rescored. - .14 Time and/or place officially recorded for a swimmer shall not be nullified for violations occurring subsequent to such performance. - .15 Video replay footage from cameras approved in writing in advance of the competition by the Program & Events Coordinator (or his/her designee) may be used to review stroke or turn infractions called on deck.
-The official(s) reviewing the video may only confirm the call made on deck, overrule the call, or advise the Referee that the review proved inconclusive.
+- prior to an event shall not be considered as entering the pool unless the Referee finds that such action is interfering with the competition. - .10 Should a foul endanger the chance of success of a swimmer(s), the Referee may allow the affected swimmer(s) to reswim the event.
+In case of collusion to foul another swimmer, the Referee may, at his/her discretion, disqualify the swimmer for whose aid the foul was committed, as well as the swimmer committing the foul. - .11 Grasping lane dividers to assist forward motion is not permitted. - .12 For relay disqualifications, refer to 101.7.4. - .13 The time and/or place of any swimmer or relay team disqualified either during or following an event shall not be recorded in the results of that event.
+If awards have been made prior to the decision to disqualify, they shall be returned and made to the proper recipient(s) and if points have been scored by those disqualified, the event shall be rescored. - .14 Time and/or place officially recorded for a swimmer shall not be nullified for violations occurring subsequent to such performance. - .15 Video replay footage from cameras approved in writing in advance of the competition by the Program & Events Coordinator (or his/her designee) may be used to ensure that the rules related to the style of swimming designated for the event are being observed, and to observe the starts, turns and finishes.

-102.23 PROTESTS
+102.22 PROTESTS